onewordstudios/sweetspace/README.md

 Cosmic radiation is tearing through your ship, and you’re the only donuts who can stop it!
 Donut waste time as you roll and patch your way through these bite-sized holes in your ship.
 You’ll need to communicate and cooperate to achieve your dream of a sweet, sweet space.

+A game developed by [onewordstudios](https://onewordstudios.fun) for CS 4152 at Cornell University.

+Coming August 2020 to Android and iOS.

 ## Current Progress

 ### Gameplay Prototype